AutocoinLab/autopycoin/README.md

 # It's time for inference

-We import the nbeats module where the nbdeats model is defined.
+We import the nbeats module where the `NBEATS` model is defined.

-There are currently multiple version of nbeats implemented as `create_interpretable_nbeats` or `create_generic_nbeats`.
+There are currently multiple versions of the `NBEATS` implemented in this package.
+There are the interpretable `NBEATS` with the function `create_interpretable_nbeats` and the generic model with the function `create_generic_nbeats`.
-But it is possible to customize it's own nbeats model by subclassing the nbeats Model and Layer.
+But it is possible to customize it's own nbeats model by subclassing the `NBEATS` Model.

 ```python